10 Most Common Causes of Electrical Fires

 7: Old or Faulty Wiring

 Older or faulty wiring can lead to an electrical fire if you’re not careful.
-By plugging in more modern electrical appliances and larger numbers of appliances in general, the socket can quickly become overloaded and break.
-This can then overload the system, cause it to overheat and then start to melt the surrounding plastic and cause a fire.
+By plugging in more modern electrical appliances and larger numbers of appliances in general, the socket can quickly overload and break.
+This can then cause the system to overheat, melting the surrounding plastic and often resulting in a fire.

-One of the most common causes of many electrical fires, an inadequate or non-existent electrical conduit can quickly cause a serious issue within a building.
-Skipping a conduit for whatever reason can then lead to insufficient sheathing of the wires, which without, the wires can overheat and cause a fire or be wrongly wired in the first place and result in dangerous fires.
+One of the most common causes of many electrical fires, an inadequate or lack of electrical conduit can quickly cause a serious issue within a building.
+Skipping a conduit can lead to insufficient sheathing of the wires, which without, the wires can overheat and cause a fire or be wrongly wired in the first place and result in dangerous fires.

 9: Other Old or Faulty Appliances